3D Printed Cup for Victoria University of Wellington

 Download 1800 Pixels JPEG Image.

-Access our collection of Venus articles, ready for use and offered in languages: English, Italian, Indonesian, Dutch, German, Chinese (Mandarin), Korean, Portuguese, French, Turkish, Arabic (Standard), Japanese, Russian, Spanish and Hindi.
+Utilize our prepared articles to feature Venus, available in the languages: English, Italian, Indonesian, Dutch, German, Chinese (Mandarin), Korean, Portuguese, French, Turkish, Arabic (Standard), Japanese, Russian, Spanish and Hindi.

 Venus is a luxury homeware set designed to encapsulate the symbiosis between two forms, and the unique qualities of 3D printed geometries.
 Similar products traditionally implement subtractive manufacturing methods (taking away material through cutting, sanding, and thinning).
 These processes are imprecise, and produce immense waste, and lack any quality from the original material.
 3D printing Venus allows the unique qualities of the 3D filament (mixes of materials) to be captured serendipitously, with no waste.